 Please take a moment to familiarize yourself with these radio and power system terms.
 They will be used throughout this manual.
-A detailed explanation of the advanced terminology and features of your new radio system begins on page 34.
+A detailed explanation of the advanced terminology and features of your new radio system begins on page 28.

 - 2.4GHz Spread Spectrum This model is equipped with the latest R/C technology.
 Unlike AM and FM systems that require frequency crystals and are prone to frequency conflicts, the TQi system automatically selects and locks onto an open frequency, and offers superior resistance to interference and "glitching." - Current Current is a measure of power flow through the electronics, usually measured in amps.
 If you think of a wire as a garden hose, current is a measure of how much water is flowing through the hose. - Frequency band The radio frequency used by the transmitter to send signals to your model.
-This model operates on the 2.4GHz direct-sequence spread spectrum. - mAh Abbreviation for milliamp hour, a measure of the capacity of the battery pack.
-The higher the number, the longer the battery will last between recharges. - Neutral position The standing position that the servos seek when the transmitter controls are at the neutral setting. - NiCad Abbreviation for nickel-cadmium.
-The original rechargeable hobby pack, NiCad batteries have very high current handling, high capacity, and can last up to 1000 charging cycles.
-Good charging procedures are required to reduce the possibility of developing a "memory" effect and shortened run times.
+This model operates on the 2.4GHz direct-sequence spread spectrum.